mrpara/bot-battle-board/README.md

 Your bots may also spawn new bots via the spawn() command (see below for a full explanation), but beware that there is a limit to the amount of bots on the board per player.
 By default, the limit is set to 5% of the board capacity (for a 20 by 20 board with 400 tiles total, this means 20 bots per player).

-You can start a game by running the game.py file.
-You will then be prompted to select text files to read, once per player.
-These must contain the instructions for the player's bots.
+You can start a game by running the game.py file, followed by "-f path_1 path_2 ... path_n", with the paths of the files containing the instructions for the bots.
+The number of players will be determined by the number of files provided.
+Note that a single path may be provided more than once, meaning the same strategy will be used by more than one player.
 The game will then begin, and a turn-by-turn record of the battle (and its conclusion) will be displayed.

 You may disable action messages and board display in game.py by setting display_messages and display_board to False.
 You may also choose to write the match record to a file by setting write_to_file to True and supplying a path.
 Beware that the resulting text file may be large, depending on the turn limit and the size of the board.
 This also slows the program considerably.
 ## How do I tell the bots what to do?